 Phi Mu’s National Headquarters in Peachtree City, Georgia, a planned community south of Atlanta, was first occupied in June 2005.
 The official dedication of the building was held on September 24, 2005.
 Phi Mu Fraternity and Phi Mu Foundation share equal ownership in the beautiful 31,672 square foot facility built on five wooden acres.

 After Phi Mu’s permanent home was completed in 2005, a Building Endowment Fund was established.
 This endowment maintains and refurbishes the Headquarters as needed.
-Donors may make contributions designated specifically to the Building Endowment Fund.
+Donors may make contributions designated to the Building Endowment Fund.

-Phi Mu Foundation maintains, preserves and promotes Phi Mu’s history in the archives and Museum located in the National Headquarters in Peachtree City, Georgia.
+Phi Mu Foundation maintains, preserves and promotes Phi Mu’s history in the archives and Heritage Museum located in the National Headquarters in Peachtree City, Georgia.
 Some of the items on display in the Museum include the President’s Chair from the Philomathean Hall at Wesleyan College, the original Philomathean badge, favors from past National Conventions, and a textile collection of Past National Presidents’ dresses.
 A volunteer archivist catalogs and maintains the historical collections of Phi Mu.

 The Cannonball House is a historic Civil War era home preserved in Macon, Georgia.
 The two main parlors in the home are devoted to displays featuring the two national women’s fraternities founded at Wesleyan College – Phi Mu and Alpha Delta Pi, formerly known as the Philomathean Society and the Adelphean Society.